Bootstrapping periodic quantum systems: Bootstrap results at generic from differential equations

 Let us also explore the relationships between other expectation values and $k$.
-The accurate determinations of the Bloch momenta allows us to derive the $k$ dependence of $\braket{e^{ix}}$ and $\braket{p}$, as shown in Fig. \ref{kvs}, We can see that $\braket{e^{ix}}$ is invariant under the transformation $k\rightarrow -k$, but $\braket{p}$ changes sign.
-As $k$ grows in the positive range, we notice that $\braket{e^{ix}}$ is monotonically decreasing for the first, third and fifth bands, but increasing for the second, fourth bands.
-In general, $\braket{p}$ vanishes only at $k=0$ and $|k|=1/2$.
-In Fig. \ref{pvs}, we further present the accurate relation between $E$ and $\braket{p}$.
-Although the Block momentum $k$ can take any real value, the expectation value of $p$ is restricted to a finite range, which becomes larger for higher energy bands.
-Note that $\braket{p}$ is related to the dependence of $E$ on the gauge invariant quantity $\braket{\dot{x}}$ in the $\theta$ term problem \cite{Aikawa:2021eai}.
-In Fig. 4 of \cite{Aikawa:2021eai}, the inside regions were not excluded by the positivity constraints, so the positive bootstrap result for $\braket{\dot x}$ at a given $E$ becomes a finite range. \footnote{The minimum and maximum of an energy band are associated with $\braket{p}=0$, so the positivity bounds with $\braket{p}=0$ in \cite{Tchoumakov:2021mnh} do not exclude the physical range of energy spectra. } In contrast, our new approach leads to accurate determinations of the relations between $E$ and $\braket{p}$.
+The accurate determinations of the Bloch momenta allow us to derive the $k$ dependence of $\langle{e^{ix}}\rangle$ and $\langle{p}\rangle$, which are presented in Fig. \ref{kvs}.
+We can see that $\langle{e^{ix}}\rangle$ is invariant under the transformation $k\rightarrow -k$, whereas $\langle{p}\rangle$ changes sign.
+As $k$ grows in the positive range, we notice that $\langle{e^{ix}}\rangle$ is monotonically decreasing for the first, third and fifth bands, but increasing for the second and fourth bands.
+In general, $\langle{p}\rangle$ vanishes only at $k=0$ and $|k|=1/2$.
+In Fig. \ref{pvs}, we further present the accurate relation between $E$ and $\langle{p}\rangle$.
+Although the Bloch momentum $k$ can take any real value, the expectation value of $p$ is restricted to a finite range, which becomes larger for higher energy bands.
+Note that $\langle{p}\rangle$ is related to the dependence of $E$ on the gauge invariant quantity $\langle \dot{x}\rangle$ in the $\theta$ term problem \cite{Aikawa:2021eai}.
+In the Fig. 4 of \cite{Aikawa:2021eai}, the inside regions were not excluded by the positivity constraints, so the positive bootstrap result for $\langle \dot x \rangle$ at a given $E$ becomes a finite range. \footnote{The minimum and maximum of an energy band are associated with $\langle{p}\rangle=0$, so the positivity bounds with $\langle{p}\rangle=0$ in \cite{Tchoumakov:2021mnh} do not exclude the physical range of energy spectra. } In contrast, our new approach leads to accurate determinations of the relations between $E$ and $\langle{p}\rangle$.